berna1995/htb-writeups/Busqueda/README.md

 According to the Github release history, version 2.4.2 fixed a very bad vulnerability allowing execution of arbitrary code like explained in the [pull request](https://github.com/ArjunSharda/Searchor/pull/130).

-The fun part is that the webpage advertised version 2.4.0 so it should be running a vulnerable version, let's jump into the code to see how to exploit the vulnerability.
+The good part is that the webpage advertised version 2.4.0 so it should be running a vulnerable version, let's jump into the code to see how to exploit the vulnerability.

 You can see the vulnerable line with full context [here](https://github.com/ArjunSharda/Searchor/blob/v2.4.0/src/searchor/main.py#L33).